Child abductions in the Russo-Ukrainian war: United Nations

+Holy See

+The Holy See has pursued the return of Ukrainian children through both formal diplomacy and humanitarian channels.
+In April 2023, Pope Francis met with Ukrainian Prime Minister Denys Shmyhal and pledged the Vatican would do "all that is humanly possible" to reunite families.
+In May 2023, Francis appointed Cardinal Matteo Zuppi as personal papal envoy, with the return of deported children as a central priority.
+Zuppi made two visits to Moscow, in June 2023 and October 2024, meeting Russian officials including Maria Lvova-Belova to discuss family reunification.

+By November 2025, roughly 1,600 Ukrainian children had been returned, in part through Vatican efforts.
+Later in November, Pope Leo XIV received a delegation of returned Ukrainian children and officials at the Apostolic Palace, as President Zelenskyy formally requested the Holy See formalise its mediation role.
+Meeting Zelenskyy in December 2025, Leo acknowledged that progress remained "very slow" but confirmed the Holy See was continuing to work to "get those children back to their homes, to their families."

 Civil society

 France

 On 21 December 2022, a French NGO, "For Ukraine, for their Freedom and Ours!", submitted via the law firm Vigo a communication to Karim Khan, Chief Prosecutor for the International Criminal Court, to contribute to "the investigation opened on 2 March 2022 by the Office of the Prosecutor, upon referral of the situation in Ukraine by a coordinated group of States Parties to the Rome Statute".

 Ukraine

 The Ukrainian charitable organization "Save Ukraine", which was established in 2014, it has been instrumental in rescuing and rehabilitating displaced persons and abducted children during the Russian invasion of Ukraine.
+"The Mothers of Kherson" opera about these child abductions opened at the National Opera of Ukraine in Kyiv on June of 2026.
+Internationally, this opera "will be fully staged in Warsaw this autumn and there will be a New York premiere at the Metropolitan Opera in spring 2028."